Hours of Service

 - Listening to the instructions of library and security staff.

 A temporary code of conduct has been approved by YPL’s Board of Trustees.
-This code of conduct is temporary, and may be revised based on changing health and safety guidelines.
+This code of conduct is temporary and may be revised based on changing health and safety guidelines.
 Unless they are specifically modified or revoked in the temporary code of conduct, all other policies from the permanent Library Code of Conduct remain in effect.

 We’ve made significant changes to our buildings to facilitate social distancing and enhanced cleaning protocols.
-Please be advised that the libraries you return to may look different than they did before we closed.

 - Water fountains have been turned off, per the recommendation of the New York State Department of Health.